idiap/bob/src/cxx/core/doc/ErrorReporting.rst

 Here are some advices:

-* If you are a library developer avoid to inject messages into the Torch logging system.
+* If you are a library developer avoid to inject messages into the bob logging system.
 Messages are computationally expensive.
 They require strings to be built, possibly formatted and memory to be allocated.
 If you do that often, it will slow-down your processing;